-1. Where the beneficiary is a lineal descendant of a grandparent of the decedent (that is, the decedent's cousin, niece, nephew, etc.), the number of generations between the decedent and the beneficiary is determined by subtracting the number of generations between the grandparent and the decedent from the number of generations between the grandparent and the beneficiary.
+Where the beneficiary is a lineal descendant of a grandparent of the decedent (that is, the decedent's cousin, niece, nephew, etc.), the number of generations between the decedent and the beneficiary is determined by subtracting the number of generations between the

-2. Where the beneficiary is a lineal descendant of a grandparent of a spouse (or former spouse) of the decedent, the number of generations between the decedent and the beneficiary is determined by subtracting the number of generations between the grandparent and the spouse (or former spouse) from the number of generations between the and the spouse and the beneficiary.

-3. A person who at any time was married to a person described in (1) or (2) above is assigned to the generation of that person.
-A person who at any time was married to the decedent is assigned to the decedent's generation.

-4. A relationship by adoption or half-blood is treated as a relationship by whole-blood.

-5. A person who is not assigned to a generation according to (1), (2), (3), or (4) above is assigned to a generation based on his or her birth date, as follows:

-a.
-A person who was born not more than $12^{1/2}$ years after the decedent is in the decedent's generation.

-b.
-A person born more than $12\frac{1}{2}$ years, but not more than $37\frac{1}{2}$ years, after the decedent is in the first generation younger than the decedent.
+- 2. Where the beneficiary is a lineal descendant of a grandparent of a spouse (or former spouse) of the decedent, the number of generations between the decedent and the beneficiary is determined by subtracting the number of generations between the grandparent and the spouse (or former spouse) from the number of generations between the grandparent and the beneficiary. - 3.
+A person who at any time was married to a person described in (1) or (2) above is assigned to the generation of that person.
+A person who at any time was married to the decedent is assigned to the decedent's generation. - 4.
+A relationship by adoption or half-blood is treated as a relationship by whole-blood. - 5.
+A person who is not assigned to a generation according to (1), (2), (3), or (4) above is assigned to a generation based on his or her birth date, as follows: - a.
+A person who was born not more than 121⁄2 years after the decedent is in the decedent's generation. - b.
+A person born more than 121⁄2 years, but not more than 371⁄2 years, after the decedent is in the first generation younger than the decedent. - c.

-c.
 A similar rule applies for a new generation every 25 years.